HTML Encoder / Decoder

 1

-Enter or paste the HTML text you want to encode or decode
+Enter text to encode or entity string to decode

 2